 Northumbria is one of the largest forces in the country and is recognised as one of the top performing in the UK.

-Under the leadership of Chief Constable, Sue Sim, Northumbria Police is committed to reducing crime, disorder and building trust and confidence in its communities.
+Under the leadership of Chief Constable, Steve Ashman, Northumbria Police is committed to reducing crime, disorder and building trust and confidence in its communities.

-The force has around 3,623 police officers, 1,531 police staff, 298 Special Constables and 228 Police Community Support Officers (PCSOs), who work together to prevent, detect and reduce crime in the Northumbria area. (figures last updated 1st March 2014)
+The force has around 3,171 police officers, 1,486 police staff and 167 Police Community Support Officers (PCSOs), who work together to prevent, detect and reduce crime in the Northumbria area. (figures last updated 3rd April 2018)

-The force is split into six geographical area commands and supported by 16 specialist departments.
+The force is split into three geographical area commands and is supported by specialist departments.